galasa-dev/automation/README.md

 Galasa's infrastructure is currently spread across two Kubernetes clusters - an internal cluster and an external cluster.

 cicsk8s:
+* Galasa Service prod1 on which runs all tests that require internal infrastructure (z/OS, CICS).
+The ELK stack is also installed on this service for extra monitoring.
-* All Tekton build pipelines are run on the internal cluster.
+* Tekton build pipelines are run on the internal cluster.
-* The ArgoCD instance which controls all resources for the pipelines (Pipelines, Tasks, etc) is hosted on the internal cluster.
+* The ArgoCD instance which controls all resources for the Tekton pipelines (Pipelines, Tasks, etc) is hosted on the internal cluster.

 galasa-kube1:
+* Galasa Service service-1 on which runs all remaining tests.
 * All Deployments, Services and Ingresses which make up our Maven artifact repositories are hosted on the external cluster.
 * The [ArgoCD](argocd.galasa.dev) instance which controls the above resources is hosted on the external cluster.